-To achieve a high and rising income with some potential for capital growth by investing predominantly in unit trusts, OEICs, Exchange Traded Funds and other collective investment schemes across several management groups.
-The underlying funds invest in equities, fixed interest stocks, commodities and property, principally in the UK.
+To achieve long-term capital growth by investing predominantly in unit trusts, OEICs, Exchange Traded Funds and other collective investment schemes across several management groups.
+The underlying funds invest in international equities, fixed interest stocks, commodities and property, with a core in the UK.